 - It is important that life jackets are appropriate for age, weight, boat size, and boating operation

 - Make sure that the vessel is stocked with enough life jackets for every person aboard

 - Keep a safe distance at all times

 - Never point fireworks at yourself or others

-If you happen to sustain an injury that needs medical attention such as a bad sunburn, minor eye injury or burn – please seek care at one of ClearChoiceMD’s Urgent Care locations.
-All our centers are open over the holiday and holiday weekend.
+If you sustain an injury that needs medical attention such as a bad sunburn, minor eye injury or burns – seek care at one of ClearChoiceMD’s Urgent Care locations.
+All centers are open over the holiday and holiday weekend.
 Have a happy, fun, SAFE 4th of July!